18 DIY Front Yard Curb Appeal Tips for an Enviable Lawn

 Mature trees can be a huge selling point for your property, but you don’t want to remind buyers of how much work they create.
 As far as yard cleanup goes, your biggest project (and a natural starting point) is to deal with any scattered leaves and debris that make your yard look like a mess.

-Depending on the season, you could be in for an endless cycle: gather, scoop, bag…gather, scoop bag, until your body hates you.
+Depending on the season, you could be in for an endless cycle: gather, scoop, bag…gather, scoop, bag, until your body hates you.
 Yard cleanup is back-breaking work.

-Thankfully it can be made easier if you have the right equipment and tools.
-Some of this you might already have at home (as a homeowner you’re no stranger to lawn maintenance).
+Thankfully, it can be made easier if you have the right equipment and tools.
+Some of this you might already have at home (as a homeowner, you’re no stranger to lawn maintenance).

-But if you have to show your house in a pinch you could be forced to do more than you’re used to on a condensed timeline.
+But if you have to show your house in a pinch, you could be forced to do more than you’re used to on a condensed timeline.
 Make sure you’ve got these items on hand so you can work efficiently:

-- Long garden gloves
+• Long garden gloves

 Have a few spares around in case you’re able to recruit helpers or your first pair ends up getting dirty.
 Best if you can get thorn-resistant (like these professional pruning gloves from Amazon) to protect your hands from any project.

-- Cordless leaf blower
+• Cordless leaf blower

 Invest in a leaf blower and you’ll cut back on time spent manually raking.
 It’s also great for clearing off decks and hard surfaces that you’d otherwise have to sweep.
 You won’t regret opting for the cordless kind that frees up your mobility.

-- Compost bags
+• Compost bags

 Many cities do compost pick-up like they do trash and recycling.
-Just make sure you get the bags that the city requires you to use (sometimes they have to say “Compost!” etc.) otherwise you’ll end up having to purchase special stickers for pickup.
+Just make sure you get the bags that the city requires you to use (sometimes they have to say “Compost!” etc.), otherwise you’ll end up having to purchase special stickers for pickup.
 Always overestimate how many bags you’ll need.
 Better to have extra for next year than to have to make another hardware store trip.
 If you have to take care of yard waste yourself, invest in some reusable garden waste bags for easy transport.

-- Leaf scoops
+• Leaf scoops

-- Leaf gulp
+• Leaf gulp

 Solve the frustrating problem of trying to scoop leaves into a bag that keeps collapsing with a leaf gulp that props it open.
-It also saves your back because you can sweep in the leaves from the ground rather then having to bend over.
+It also saves your back because you can sweep in the leaves from the ground rather than having to bend over.

 2. Mow your lawn to golf-course level perfection.

-When you envision a lush, healthy lawn you don’t picture something that looks like AstroTurf, but you also don’t want an overgrown eyesore of a yard.
+When you envision a lush, healthy lawn, you don’t picture something that looks like AstroTurf, but you also don’t want an overgrown eyesore of a yard.

 Though ideal measurements vary based on the type of grass in your lawn, you should always be careful not to go too short.

-Grass is a plant, and requires photosynthesis in order to thrive and stay green.
+Grass is a plant, and it requires photosynthesis in order to thrive and stay green.
 Plus, longer grass can help to stave off those annoying weeds by creating a barrier between their seeds and the ground.
 The general rule, according to experts, is to take a third off the top and leave the rest.

 Before you start, make sure your mower’s blades are freshly sharpened and ready to go.
 Dull blades can result in an uneven lawn or tear out healthy grass.